salomonelli/best-resume-ever/docs/Docs.md

 </page>
 ```

-If you want fonts to adjust, according to the personal information, just add the tag `autofont` to the resume-div:
+If you want fonts to adjust, according to the personal information, just add the attribute `autofont` to the resume-div:

 ```html
 <div id="resume1" class="resume" autofont>